Exceptional Collections for Mirrors of Invertible Polynomials: Existence of Exceptional Collections

 \subsection{Warm-up: Exceptional Collections for Fermat Polynomials}

 For the sake of completeness, we will show that that $\dabs{[\A^1, \Gamma_w, w]}$ has an exceptional collection for $w=x_1^r$.
-This result is well-known, quite simple by hand, studied throughly by Takahashi \cite[Theorem 3.1]{Tak1}, and is a consequence of \cite[Corollary 2.9]{Orl09}.
+This result is well known, quite simple by hand, and is also a consequence of a theorem of Orlov \cite[Corollary 2.9]{Orl09}.
 The difference in our approach is that we will use VGIT to obtain the result.
 We do this to illustrate that our entire article is a consequence of VGIT for categories of factorizations \cite{BFK12} and the Thom-Sebastiani formula for gauged LG models \cite{BFK14a, BFK14b}.

 Consider the polynomial $W = x_2x_1^r$ and define $w_+ := W_2 = x_1^r$ and $w_- := W_1 = x_2$.
 Let $c_2 = r$ and $c_1 = -1$.
 The $c_i$ determine a diagonal one-parameter subgroup of $\Gamma_W$ by the map $\lambda: \gm \to \Gamma_W$ under the map $\gamma(t) = (t^{c_2}, t^{c_1}, 1)$.
 The semistable loci for this one parameter subgroup are